inmanta/inmanta-core/docs/administrators/logging.rst

 * ``-v``: When used in combination with a log file, it will force a CLI logger to be loaded on top of the provided configuration
 * ``--logging-config``: Log configuration file for this command, overrides the config option
-* If a config file is loaded, all other course grained configuration options are ignored!
+* If a config file is loaded, all other coarse grained configuration options are ignored!

-For templated config files, we use pythons f-string syntax.
+For templated config files, we use python f-string syntax.
 For the scheduler, one variable is available in the template: ``{environment}``.
 This is used to customize the scheduler log files to the environment the scheduler is working for.

 Converting to fine grained configuration
 ----------------------------------------

-A tool is provided to convert the existing course grained configuration into a config file.
+A tool is provided to convert the existing coarse grained configuration into a config file.

 For example, to convert the config for a component, take the command you use to start it, then put `print-default-logging-config` before the `server`, `compiler` or `scheduler`:

 .. code-block:: sh

-    inmanta -c /etc/inmanta/inmanta.cfg --log-file /var/log/inmanta/server.log --log-file-level 2 --timed-logs print_default_logging_config server
+    inmanta -c /etc/inmanta/inmanta.cfg --log-file /var/log/inmanta/server.log --log-file-level 2 --timed-logs print-default-logging-config server